+NOTE SessionID and RequestMessageID are not required in the body as they are provided via the URL.

+NOTE Only MessageID “messageId” must be returned for the newly created Message to avoid unnecessary resource usage, particularly when the MessageContent is large.

 Close Provider Request Session

 The Close Provider Request Session service in general MUST have the behavior, inputs, outputs and return the faults as defined by the following table.